Top festivals in Switzerland 2016

 Start of July: Montreux Jazz Festival

 The Montreux Jazz Festival is held on the eastern shore of Lake Geneva.
 World famous, the extensive programme extends from jazz to blues, rock and pop.
 Since its inception in 1967, some of the greatest jazz and blues artists have performed at this event, including Nina Simone, Ella Fitzgerald, Stan Getz, Charlie Mingus and Dexter Gordon.
-The Montreux Jazz Festival runs from 3 to 18 July, 2015.
-See www.montreuxjazz.com.
+Check the 2016 festival dates at www.montreuxjazz.com.

 Mid-July: Gurten Music Festival, Bern